-BFM Parameters Description MAX_OUTSTANDING_TRANSACTIONS This defines the maximum number of outstanding transactions.
-Any attempt to generate more traffic while this limit has been reached is handled by stalling until at least one of the outstanding transactions has finished.
-Default is 8.
-STROBE_NOT_USED Enables and disables the strobe signals.
-0 = Strobe signals used 1 = Strobe signals not used The default is 0.
-A value of 1 only disables the associated checks.
-KEEP_NOT_USED Enables and disables keeping unused signals.
-0 = Keep signals used 1 = Keep signals not used The default is 0.
-Changing the value to 1 only disables the associated checks.
-RESPONSE_TIMEOUT This configuration variable, measured in clock cycles, is the value used to determine if a task that is waiting for a response should timeout.
+BFM Parameters Description Run Time Parameters RESPONSE_TIMEOUT This configuration variable, measured in clock cycles, is the value used to determine if a task that is waiting for a response should timeout.
 Default = 500 clock cycles.
 A value of zero means that the timeout feature is disabled.
-This configuration variable can be changed during simulation.
+DISABLE_RESET_VALUE_CHECKS This configuration value is used to enable/disable the checks for the reset values of input signals to the BFM.
+For example, the slave BFM checks at reset time if the signals from the master are at the expected reset values.
 STOP_ON_ERROR This configuration variable is used to enable/disable the stopping of the simulation on an error condition.
 The default value of 1 stops the simulation on an error.
-This configuration variable can be changed during simulation for error testing.
 Note: This is not used for timeout errors; such errors always stop simulation.
 CHANNEL_LEVEL_INFO This configuration variable controls the printing of channel level information messages.
 When set to 1, info messages are printed, when set to zero no channel level information is printed.
 The default (1) enables the channel level info messages.
+INPUT_SIGNAL_DELAY This is used to move the BFM input signals off the simulation clock edge if needed.
+The default is 0.
+TASK_RESET_HANDLING 0 = ignore reset and continue to process task (default) 1 = stall task execution until out of reset and print info message 2 = issue an error and stop (depending on STOP_ON_ERROR value) 3 = issue a warning and continue